PopescuGheorghe/Peer-to-Peer-File-Transfer/README.md

   -retirieving the ip adress and the port of client

 To Do:
-  -storing the ip adess and the port alongside filenames of the clients in a structure
+  -storing the ip adress and the port alongside filenames of the clients in a structure